EtchUK/Etch.uSyncMigrations.BlockListSettings/README.md

 How to use:

 1. Install `Etch.uSyncMigrations.BlockListSettings`.
-2. Run a uSync Migration including only Data Types and Content Types, and complete the import of these.
+2. Run the uSync Migration "Convert files" step, and then click to import Settings (i.e. data types and content types only)
-3. Repeat step 2.
-This is necessary for the content element types to be duplicated.
+3. Reload the uSync Migrations page and go into the conversion, and click "Run conversion again", and re-import Settings.
+You have to do this conversion twice for the Settings doc types to be created.
-4. Run a Content migration and import
+4. Run a Content import
 5. Manually go through each Block List Content and Settings element and decide which properties to keep on each.